ideka/AugTyr/README.md

 A better solution will be integrated into AugTyr in the future.

-### AugTyr's resolution is wrong, or it opens in the wrong screen.
-How can I fix it?
+### AugTyr's resolution is wrong, or it opens in the wrong screen

 Try the following for now.